-- In its factum, the receiver pointed out that, because of greater liabilities imposed upon private receivers by various statutes such as the Employment Standards Act, R.S.O.
+In its factum, the receiver pointed out that, because of greater liabilities imposed upon private receivers by various statutes such as the Employment Standards Act, R.S.O.
 1980, c.
 137, and the Environmental Protection Act, R.S.O.
 1980, c.
 141, it is likely that more and more the courts will be asked to appoint receivers in insolvencies.
 In those circumstances, I think that creditors who ask for court-appointed receivers and business people who choose to deal with those receivers should know that if those receivers act properly and providently, their decisions and judgments will be given great weight by the courts who appoint them.
-I have decided this appeal in the way I have in order to assure business people who deal with court-appointed receivers that they can have confidence that an agreement which they make with a court-appointed receiver will be far more than a platform upon which others may bargain at the court approval stage.
-I think that persons who enter into agreements with court-appointed receivers, following a disposition procedure that is appropriate given the nature of the assets involved, should expect that their bargain will be confirmed by the court. - The process is very important.
+I have decided this appeal in the way I have in order to assure business people who deal with court-appointed receiver will be far more than a platform upon which others may bargain at the court approval stage.
+I think that persons who enter into agreements with court-appointed receivers, following a disposition procedure that is appropriate given the nature of the assets involved, should expect that their bargain will be confirmed by the court.

+The process is very important.
 It should be carefully protected so that the ability of court-appointed receivers to negotiate the best price possible is strengthened and supported.
-Because this receiver acted properly and providently in entering into the OEL agreement, I am of the opinion that Rosenberg J. was right when he approved the sale to OEL and dismissed the motion to approve the 922 offer. - I would, accordingly, dismiss the appeal.
+Because this receiver acted properly and providently in entering into the OEL agreement, I am of the opinion that Rosenberg J. was right when he approved the sale to OEL and dismissed the motion to approve the 922 offer.

+71 I would, accordingly, dismiss the appeal.
 I would award the receiver, OEL and Frontier Airlines Limited their costs out of the Soundair estate, those of the receiver on a solicitor-client scale.
 I would make no order as to the costs of any of the other parties or intervenors.

-McKinlay J.A.:
+McKinlay J.A. :